LCSB-BioCore/COBREXA.jl/docs/src/model_construction.md

 ## Defining genes
 Genes are represented by the `Gene` type in `CobraTools`, see [Model Structure](@ref) for details.
-Likewise with `Metabolite`s, `Gene`s can be constructed using either an empty constructor or a constructor taking in only the string `id` of the gene.
+`Gene`s can be constructed using either an empty constructor, or a constructor taking only the string `id` of the gene.
 ```@docs
 Gene()